shall0ts/shall0ts.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Refer to an extended CV below or click the pdf icon in the top right for the traditional one-pager.
 ---